EMDR Therapy for Emotional Neglect | Grand Rapids Trauma Therapist

 When No One Really Saw You, You Learned to Adapt

-This is often referred to as emotional neglect or relational trauma.
+This is often described as emotional neglect or relational trauma.

 Over time, your system adapts.